 Transactions of particular groups of institutions (sectors) within the UK economy, showing how the income from production is distributed and redistributed and how savings are used to add wealth through investment in physical or financial assets.

-Net investment of £12 billion was reported by insurance companies, pension funds and trusts in Quarter 1 (Jan to Mar) 2017; this follows two consecutive quarters of net disinvestment, the 5-year quarterly average for this series is net investment of £6 billion.
+Net disinvestment of £12 billion was reported by insurance companies, pension funds and trusts in Quarter 3 (July to September) of 2018.

 Investment choices of financial institutions based on financial transactions (investments and disinvestments), including balance sheet data for short-term assets and liabilities, and income and expenditure data.

 An explanation of how tourism is treated in the UK National Accounts – within trade, within household expenditure, and bringing it together within the expenditure approach to measuring gross domestic product.